Spappz/Pf2ooler/PRIVACY_POLICY.md

 ### Third-party privacy policies

-The service may include hyperlinks to other websites or services, where Pf2ooler's privacy polciy does not apply.
+The service may include hyperlinks to other websites or services, where Pf2ooler's privacy policy does not apply.
 We advise that you consult the respective services' privacy policies before use.

 ### Policy changes

 We reserve the right to change this privacy policy at any time without prior notice.
-You should review this file from time to time.
+You should review this file from time to time to note any changes.
 By continuing to use the service, you agree to the new policy.
-Changes to this policy will be highlighted for at least 30 days after such changes are made.